intelowlproject/IntelOwl/docs/source/Installation.md

     We provide a specific docker-compose file that leverages [Traefik](https://docs.traefik.io/) to allow fast deployments of public-faced and HTTPS-enabled applications.

-    Before using it, you should configure the configuration file `docker/traefik.override.yml` by changing the email address and the hostname where the application is served.
-For a detailed explanation follow the official documentation: [Traefix doc](https://docs.traefik.io/user-guides/docker-compose/acme-http/).
+    Before using it, you should configure the configuration file `docker/traefik.override.yml` by changing every line which has a "# CHANGE THIS" comment appended.
+For a detailed explanation follow the official documentation: [Traefix doc](https://doc.traefik.io/traefik/).

-    After the configuration is done, you can add the option `--traefik` while executing [`./start`](#run)
+    After the configuration is done, you can add the option `--traefik_prod` for a production ready deployment while executing [`./start`](#run)
+    If you just want to test things out you can add the option `--traefik_local` for a development deployment.

 ## Run